 FAQs

-How do I know when I’m ready to reinvest profits?
+How do I know if I’m reinvesting too much?